EwaTrzemzalska/word-counter/README.md

 ## Usage

-To run executable use: ./word-counter "Your string"
+To run executable use: `./word-counter "Your string"`

-You can add an alias in your bash settings (i.e. "~/bash.rc") "provide-your-path/word-counter"
+You can add an alias in your bash settings (i.e. "~/bash.rc"): `"provide-your-path/word-counter"`

 ## Development

-To run this project use: lein run
+To run this project use: `lein run`

-To run tests use: lein test
+To run tests use: `lein test`

-To pack app as executable use: lein bin
+To pack app as executable use: `lein bin`

 ## License